-- 9.1 The budget process for 2024/25 included engagement with a range of stakeholders including residents, the business community, voluntary and community groups, partners, staff and Members.
-The consultation process and outcome is summarised in a separate report on this agenda. - 9.2 The budget has been considered by Overview and Scrutiny committees and a report of the Strategy and Performance Scrutiny Committee is presented to Cabinet in a separate agenda item. - 9.3 The principles underlying the MTFP which guide budget planning are linked indirectly to the full range of consultation processes contained in the Council's planning framework and overall priorities.
+- 9.1 The budget process for 2024/25 will include engagement with a range of stakeholders including residents, the business community, voluntary and community groups, partners, staff and Members. - 9.2 The principles underlying the MTFP which guide budget planning are linked indirectly to the full range of consultation processes contained in the Council's planning framework and overall priorities.